p3t/spring-cursorpaging/README.md

 # Background: Concept description
 ## Basic idea

-A Cursor is nothing elsa than a position in a list of records.
+A Cursor is nothing else than a position in a list of records.
 The content of the page is just the next n-records after the cursor.
 It is important, that the records do have a well-defined order, to make this return predictable results.